ZhengGuo-1/cse15l-lab-reports/fun1.md

 Code for the String Server:![image](截屏2023-10-18 上午11.02.45.png)
 First Screenshot of `/add-message`: ![image](截屏2023-10-18 上午11.10.21.png)
 1. Method that is called: start in the server class is called and handleRequest in the handler class is called.
 2. For the start method, the arguments are 1983 and `new Handler()`.
 For the handleRequest method, the argument is the URL http://localhost:1983/add-message?s=Hello.
 The field `s` originally has the value of empty string.
-After the first iteration `s` becomes the conbimation of three strings `"1. "+"Hello"+"\n""`.
+After the first iteration `s` becomes the conbimation of three strings `"1. "+"Hello"+"\n"`.
 The field `count` originally has the integer value of 0.
 After the first iteration `count` becomes 1.
 3. `s` changes from empty to `"1. "+"Hello"+"\n"`, and `count` changes from 0 to 1.

 ---